rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 SAP system and the industry-specific data sources of different manufacturer process control systems such as:

-- plant historian systems
+- Plant historian systems
-- supervisory control and data acquisition (SCADA) systems
+- Supervisory control and data acquisition (SCADA) systems
-- PLCs
+- Programmable logic controllers (PLCs)
 - Statistical Process Control Software (SPC) systems

-With PCO, you can receive tags and events from the connected production source systems either automatically or by requesting and forwarding them to the connected SAP systems.
+With PCo, you can receive tags and events from the connected production source systems either automatically or by requesting and forwarding them to the connected SAP systems.

-#### Advantages of a PCO system
+#### Advantages of a PCo system

-1. You can quickly configure PCO systems.
+1. You can quickly configure PCo systems.
 No additional development is needed to connect production source systems.

-2. PCO systems communicate with different software systems on the shop floor and connect machines to solutions such as SAP MII, manufacturing execution systems (MES), SAP Extended Warehouse Management (EWM), and more.
+2. PCo systems communicate with different software systems on the shop floor and connect machines to solutions such as SAP MII, manufacturing execution systems (MES), SAP Extended Warehouse Management (EWM), and more.

-3. You can configure a PCO system for one or more locations and distribute manufacturing intelligence across your factory and enterprise with robust standards-based connectivity.
+3. You can configure a PCo system for one or more locations and distribute manufacturing intelligence across your factory and enterprise with robust standards-based connectivity.

-The following diagram shows the SAP PCO architecture:
+The following diagram shows the SAP PCo architecture:

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture1.png %})

 *Image source:* [https://help.sap.com/doc/saphelp_pco15/15.0/en-US/46/a00344d44852b7e10000000a155369/frameset.htm](https://help.sap.com/doc/saphelp_pco15/15.0/en-US/46/a00344d44852b7e10000000a155369/frameset.htm)

-### Socket to PCO process
+### Socket to PCo process

-The following sections cover installing and configuring the PCO, based on the following steps:
+The following sections cover installing and configuring the PCo, based on the following steps:

-1. Install the latest Plant Connectivity version.
+1. Install the latest PCo version.

 2. Install key files with the corresponding hardware key.

-3. In PCO, create a source system, `Socket Agent`.
+3. In PCo, create a source system, `Socket Agent`.

-4. In PCO, create an agent instance with the socket agent and specify the IP address with the port number.
+4. In PCo, create an agent instance with the socket agent and specify the IP address with the port number.

-5. In PCO, create a destination system, `SAP MII`.
+5. In PCo, create a destination system, `SAP MII`.

-6. In MII, create a Business Logic Servers (BLS) transaction to retrieve data from the source system.
+6. In MII, create a Business Logic Server (BLS) transaction to retrieve data from the source system.

-7. In PCO, configure the MII BLS transaction path in the PCO MII destination.
+7. In PCo, configure the MII BLS transaction path in the PCo MII destination.

 #### Prerequisites

 Before starting, consider the following prerequisites:

-1. The plant connectivity server should be on the same network as the socket source system.
+1. The PCo server should be on the same network as the socket source system.

 2. The server should meet all the requirements for plant connectivity installation, which you can find in the SAP installation guide.

-To find the latest guide, go to [SAP support portal](https://support.sap.com/en/index.html).
+To find the latest guide, go to the [SAP support portal](https://support.sap.com/en/index.html).
 Then click **Download Software** and log on.
 Finally, click **Support Packages and Patches -> A-Z Index -> P -> SAP Plant Connectivity -> SAP Plant Connectivity 2.3 -> SAP Plant Connectivity 2.3 -> Win32**.

-#### Install the SAP PCO System
+#### Install the SAP PCo system

-Before you install the SAP PCO system, you must install Microsoft&reg; .NET Framework version 4.5.2 or later.
+Before you install the SAP PCo system, you must install Microsoft&reg; .NET Framework version 4.5.2 or later.

 Reference this
 [help document](https://help.sap.com/doc/9e6b43200e1c4a259ccec6b942ca31a0/15.1.3/en-US/T066_CIG_PCO151_SP03_FINAL.pdf?)
-for planning, software download, installation, and post-installation assistance as needed:
+for planning, software download, installation, and post-installation assistance as needed.

-The PCO Management Console, shown in the following image, is the WinForms application that provides the configuration and management of the PCO source and destination systems, agent instances, and notifications.
+The PCo Management Console, shown in the following image, is the WinForms application that provides the configuration and management of the PCo source and destination systems, agent instances, and notifications.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture2.png %})